Epicondylitis is a symptomatic chronic inflammatory condition of the forearm tendons at the elbow.

 Two specific tests for lateral epicondylitis can be performed to further elucidate the diagnosis, both tests being positive if pain is felt during the respective manoeuvres:

-- Cozen’s Test – The patient’s elbow is held flexed to 90 degrees, with one examiner’s hand held over the lateral epicondyle, whilst the other hand holds the patient’s hand in a radially deviated position with the forearm pronated.
-The patient is then asked to extend their wrist against resistance from the doctor
+- Cozen’s Test – The patient’s elbow is held flexed to 90 degrees, with one examiner’s hand held over the lateral epicondyle, whilst the other hand holds the patient’s hand in a radially deviated position with the forearm pronated; the patient is then asked to extend their wrist against resistance

 - Mill’s Test – The patient’s lateral epicondyle is palpated by the examiner, whilst also pronating the patient’s forearm, flexing the wrist, and extending the elbow

-- Cervical radiculopathy – often associated with neck pain and stiffness, as well as a sensorimotor deficit in the affected dermatome/myotome
+- Cervical radiculopathy – often associated with neck pain and stiffness, as well as a sensorimotor deficit in the affected dermatome or myotome

 - Elbow osteoarthritis – joint stiffness, worse towards the end of the day, associated with reduced range of movement and end-range pain